 Determining if CSP is Right for You

 Producers can review and complete the Producer Self-Screening Checklist to determine whether the Conservation Stewardship Program is right for them.
-Producers can take a copy of this form, along with maps of their agricultural operation and call ahead for an appointment with their local field office.
-Additional information can be found on the Conservation Stewardship Program Fact Sheet (PDF, 618kb), Conservation Stewardshep Program (Spanish PDF, 624kb) and the Illinois CSP Informational Fact Sheet (PDF, 3,473kb).
+Producers can take a copy of this form along with maps of their agricultural operation and call ahead for an appointment with their local field office.
+Producers can all use the Illinois Producer’s Guide for CSP, which provides an overview to the CSP process, program eligibility information, and tips for producers during the application process.

 Applying for CSP

-Applications for CSP are accepted on a continuous basis; however a signed application, NRCS-CPA-1200 form, must be submitted by close of business January 17, 2014 for 2014 funding consideration.
+Applications for CSP are accepted on a continuous basis.
+However, a signed NRCS-CPA-1200 application form, must be submitted to the local field office by close of business March 31, 2016 for 2016 funding consideration

-Applicants must complete the NRCS-CPA-1200 application form available at their local field office or download the application below and return the form to their local NRCS field office.
-After submitting an application, the applicant will also receive a copy of the NRCS-CPA-1200 Contract Appendix, explaining CSP contract terms and conditions.
+After submitting an application, the applicant will also receive a copy of the NRCS-CPA-1202 Contract Appendix, explaining CSP contract terms and conditions.
 Reviewing the contract appendix up front helps the applicant understand the requirements of the CSP program.
 In addition, all applicants need to meet eligibility requirements in order to be a CSP participant.
-Contact your local office to discuss eligibility criteria.
+Contact your local field office to discuss eligibility criteria. (back to top)